 The vision is for a future where material choices work in harmony with the environment, without compromising aesthetics or performance.

 To create a framework, network and business case on which the industry has the knowledge, confidence and supply chain connections to collectively move from fossil to renewable biobased resources, with use of 100% renewable materials, resulting in substantial reductions in climate change impacts.

-WORKING GROUP TIME LINE
+ROUND TABLE TIME LINE

 - Initial Working Group formed

 - aboutbiosynthetics.org kick off

 - aboutbiosynthetics.org enhancement*

 - Sustainability metrics (land use, GMOs)*